emmaewade/pangenome-workflow/README.md

         roary_command='-r -p 30 -e --mafft -i 80 -cd 80 -f'
 ```

-To submit jobs to a job manager like SLURM, uncomment and adjust the *cluster:* lines in **config/config.yaml** appropriate to your cluster.
+To submit jobs to a job manager like SLURM, uncomment and adjust the SLURM job submission lines in **config/config.yaml** appropriate to your cluster.
 Then edit (if necessary) and make the config/parseJobID.sh config/status-saact.sh files executable:
 ```
 chmod +x config/parseJobID.sh config/status-sacct.sh
 ```